What is Triple Feeding? How and Why You Need To Try It

-Triple feeding is when you feed your baby from three separate sources of milk.
-You can feed your baby breast milk, formula or a combination of both, which means that you can have one bottle per day filled with breast milk and two bottles filled with formula.
+Triple feeding is when you feed your baby from three separate milk sources.
+You can feed your baby breast milk, formula, or a combination of both, which means you can have one daily bottle filled with breast milk and two filled with formula.

-The idea behind triple feeding is that you’re giving your baby a wide variety of nutrients, which helps them grow and develop.
+The idea behind triple feeding is that you give your baby a wide variety of nutrients, which helps them grow and develop.
 It also helps to prevent food aversion and picky eating in the long run.
-Some parents have found that using this technique has helped alleviate the symptoms of colic in their babies as well, but if you want to try it out for yourself then just remember: Don’t forget to burp your little one before moving on to their next meal!
+Some parents have found that this technique has helped alleviate colic symptoms in their babies, but if you want to try it out yourself, remember: Don’t forget to burp your little one before moving on to their next meal!

-Triple feeding is temporary and should only be used while your baby is still young.
-It is a common recommendation for breastfed babies who are being weaned off of formula or breastfeeding.
-It also works well for babies who have been diagnosed with lactose intolerance and need to be fed a lactose-free formula.
+Triple feeding is temporary and should only be used while your baby is young.
+It is a standard recommendation for breastfed babies being weaned off formula or breastfeeding.
+It also works well for babies diagnosed with lactose intolerance who need a lactose-free formula.
 In these cases, triple feeding can help your baby get the nutrients he needs until his body adjusts to the new diet.

-Triple feeding is a temporary solution that can help your baby overcome sleep regression and food aversions while they’re still young.
+Triple feeding is a temporary solution to help your baby overcome sleep regression and food aversions while young.

-Triple feeding is a temporary solution that can help your baby overcome sleep regression and food aversions while they’re still young.
-You can use pumped breast milk, formula, or a combination of both.
+Triple feeding is a temporary solution to help your baby overcome sleep regression and food aversions while young.
+You can use pumped breast milk, formula, or both.
 It’s also important to keep in mind that this method is only effective for babies who are less than nine months old.

 If you feel like triple feeding works for your family and might be something worth trying out, here’s how it works:

-- If possible, try to feed him or her first before putting him down for naps or nighttime sleep—but if he wakes up hungry after sleeping for some time, make sure he doesn’t go too long without eating again before bedtime!
+- If possible, try to feed them first before putting them down for naps or nighttime sleep—but if they wakengry after sleeping for some time, make sure they don’t long without eating again before bedtime!

-When your baby is back to their regular sleep pattern and you feel like they’re eating on their own schedule, you can return to double feeding!
-This will be the point when it feels like they’re handling their feeds without your help – that’s a great sign!
-If anything, it may be a good idea to continue triple feeding for a few more days just until you know that things have settled down.
+When your baby is back to their regular sleep pattern, and you feel like they’re eating on their schedule, you can return to double feeding!
+This will be when it feels like they’re handling their feeds without your help – that’s a great sign!
+It may be a good idea to continue triple feeding for a few more days until you know that things have settled down.

-If you are unsure whether or not triple feeding is right for your baby or family, ask your pediatrician!
+If you are unsure whether triple feeding suits your baby or family, ask your pediatrician!

 How to Triple Feed Your Baby?

-You can use pumped breast milk, formula, or a combination of both for triple feeding.
-As a parent, you can use pumped breast milk, formula, or a combination of both for triple feeding.
-If your baby is exclusively breastfeeding, you’ll need to pump more often than if he is taking in only breast milk and formula.
+You can use pumped breast milk, formula, or both for triple feeding.
+You can use pumped breast milk, formula, or both for triple feeding as a parent.
+If your baby is exclusively breastfeeding, you’ll need to pump more often than if he takes only breast milk and formula.

-If you are using pumped breast milk, mix it with formula in a 3:1 ratio of breast milk to formula (e.g., 3 ounces of pumped breast milk plus 1 ounce of water or other liquid).
-This will keep the calories up without adding too much extra fat or protein from the extra water that’s added when mixing the two together.
+If you are using pumped breast milk, mix it with formula in a 3:1 ratio of breast milk to formula (e.g., 3 ounces plus 1 ounce of water or other liquid).
+This will keep the calories up without adding too much extra fat or protein from the extra water added when mixing the two.